BalmungSan/scala-mongodb-streaming/README.md

 But nevertheless, since the reactive driver is written in Java, sometimes the interaction with the API is not as pleasant as I would like.

-This is an attempt to provide the same functionality with a more friendlier API, and make it independent to the underlying streaming implementation.
+This is an attempt to provide the same functionality with a more friendlier API, and make it independent of the underlying streaming implementation.

 ## Credits